Hello, all. Spring is just around the corner again and you may start sneezing a lot shortly.

 HOLY SNEEZING GUTS, BATMAN!!

-It happens that if you develop a condition, known as “leaky gut”, food particles which would normally be digested completely in the gut (stomach and intestine) may enter your bloodstream.
-Leaky gut happens when your gut dries out and develops fissures (cracks).
-These particles can trigger off an internal inflammatory response which can make you sneeze – and give you other problems as well, such as painful joints and chest tightness and rashes, to name a few.
-(Check the details on our website).
+It happens that if you develop “leaky gut”, food particles which would normally be digested completely in the gut (stomach and intestine) may enter your bloodstream because Leaky gut happens when your gut dries out and develops fissures (cracks).
+These particles can trigger off the inflammatory response which can make you sneeze – and give you other problems as well, such as painful joints and chest tightness and rashes, to name a few.

 HOW your gut NORMALLY PROTECTS YOU?

 It’s like this.
 Your gut is composed of a mucous membrane layer and a laminate of muscle layers.
-The mucous membrane is itself coated with a living, thriving, writhing layer of live bacteria and fungi of many types, all controlled by ninety-plus species of the acidophilus family.
+The mucous membrane is itself coated with a living, thriving, writhing layer of live bacteria and fungi of many types, all controlled by ninety-plus species of the acidophilus family and other families – over 400 in total!
 Numbering about a billion trillion cells, these, keep the gut protected.
-By comparison you only have about a trillion human cells in your body.
-While some of these may become harmful to the host organism (yes, that means you over there with the itchy nose), left alone to their own devices they all live co-operatively.
+By comparison, you only have about 50 trillion human cells in your body.

 WHAT GOES WRONG?